Grand Allies

 The Grand Allies, or Grand Alliance, was a cartel of English coal-owning families formed in 1726.
 It was based on the Northumberland and Durham Coalfield, and played a major role in the economics of mining coal from the field for about a century.
 Over time, other families joined the original main three.
+The Grand Allies were superseded by the "Limitation of the Vend", another north eastern cartel.

 Early period

 Up to around 1700 a guild, the Hostmen of Newcastle upon Tyne, had an effective monopoly of the coal trade locally.
 After a decline in the control of the Hostmen, "combinations" of coal owners vied for advantage.

 The original focus of the Grand Allies group was the construction of the Tanfield Waggonway, to transport coal from inland mines in County Durham to the River Tyne.
 It ran from Tanfield to Dunston, a distance of about 5 miles.
 The founders were George Liddell, Sidney Wortley Montagu shortly succeeded by his son Edward Wortley Montagu, and George Bowes, with the participation also of William Cotesworth and Thomas Ord.
 They were the signatories to an agreement of 27 June 1726.
 From a legal point of view, the Grand Allies were a joint-stock company, but one that was not incorporated.

 The ground had been laid in the years 1715 to 1726, by the purchase of mining leases and wayleaves.
 The merchant Cotesworth, who died at the end of 1726, had been instrumental in bringing the group together.
 Thomas Ord was father of William Ord of Fenham.

 The Political State of Great Britain in 1740 commented:

 [...] the Gentlemen who by some are call'd the Grand Allies, expended in [their collieries] above Fifty Thousand Pounds, besides Seventy or Eighty Thousand Pounds more in laying Waggon-Ways, building Steaths, &c.

 It was a transitional time for coal production in the area.
 The collieries north of the Tyne and west of the River Ouseburn, from 1700 to 1730, largely produced "landsale" coal consumed locally, rather than "seasale" coal exported down the Tyne.
 There was then a change, and by 1770 a number of new, technologically more advanced mines north of the Tyne had been opened, in competition for the seasale trade with those south of the Tyne.
 One at East Denton, a Grand Allies property, was "won" just before 1770, at a high rent.